bcoe/node-sexy-args/README.markdown

 }
 ```

-There's ton of ritual around dealing with optional arguments and default parameters!
+There's a lot of ritual around dealing with optional arguments and default parameters!

 I then did a little literature review, and found this problem was pretty widespread: